 “Bright, shiny objects syndrome, also known as BSO, happens when marketers focus too much on the latest trends instead of growing their business.”

 But here’s the thing: it happens to almost everybody, even to those of us with CBD brands.

-“It happens to the best of us,” said Christine.
+“It happens to the best of us,” admits Christine.

 New platforms, new tools, new strategies – they come up all the time.

 But if you spend most of your time chasing after them instead of building real connections, you might end up missing out on opportunities to gain valuable exposure and build lasting partnerships with trusted partners.

 What can you do to avoid BSOs when it comes to influencer marketing?

 The good news is there are many things you can do to prevent yourself from falling victim to BSOs.